pynapple-org/pynapple/doc/user_guide/05_correlograms_isi.md

 The interspike interval distribution shows how the time differences between subsequent spikes (events) are distributed.
 The input can be any object with timestamps.
 Passing an `ep` restricts the computation to the given epoch.
+The output will be a dataframe with the bin centres as index and containing the corresponding ISI counts per unit.

 ```{code-cell} ipython3
 isi_distribution = nap.compute_isi_distribution(